infor-design/enterprise-wc/src/components/ids-axis-chart/README.md

 ## Description

-A line chart or line graph is a type of chart which displays information as a series of data points connected by straight line segments.
-Often Line charts convey a series of data over periods over time.
-Line charts can use both single and multiple variables to emphasize trends over several series.
-Users can interact by clicking or tapping on chart lines to focus on a certain series of data on a line chart.
-And users can also interact by hovering data points to reveal additional information.

-For more information on line charts check out the article [Line Charts Made Simple](https://uxdesign.cc/line-chart-design-made-simple-a1b823510674).
+The axis chart is a chart with an x-axis and y-axis.
+This is the base chart object used to make line, area, column and other charts.
+Generally it should not be used on its own but if you have a case of making some other chart it could be used.

 ## Use Cases

-- Use when you want to show change over time.
-- Use when you want to show trends.
-- Use when you want to show comparison of change for several groups.
-- Use when you want to aid prediction.
+- When you want a chart with x and y axis and control over whats rendered in it.

 ## Usage Considerations

 - Do not show too many lines at once as it may be difficult to interpret.
-- Hover tooltips should only be used to reveal additional information.
+- Hover tooltips should only be used to reveal additional non-critical information.

 ## Terminology